 Mr. Johnson, when asked why he gives his time freely to serve the membership, responds, “It is an honor to serve the members of State Employees’ Credit Union.
 For over 75 years, State Employees’ Credit Union has been committed to providing a wide variety of affordable, high quality financial services to our members in an environment of trust and service.”

 Ms. Moon joined the State Employees’ Credit Union Board of Directors in 2016.
-She currently serves as Secretary/Treasurer of the Board.
-Ms. Moon is the Chief Operating Officer of North Carolina’s Medicaid program in the NC Department of Health and Human Services.
+She is the Chief Operating Officer of North Carolina’s Medicaid program in the NC Department of Health and Human Services.
 Prior to her current position, Ms. Moon was the Executive Administrator of the State Health Plan for Teachers and State Employees, a division of the NC Department of State Treasurer, and served as the State Health Plan’s Chief Financial Officer.
 Before joining the State Health Plan, Ms. Moon served as Chief Business Operations Officer for the Division of Medical Assistance, NC Department of Health and Human Services.
 She also was a Principal Fiscal Analyst with the Fiscal Research Division of the NC General Assembly.

 Ms. Moon received a Bachelor of Science degree in Business Administration and a Master of Science degree in Public Health from the University of North Carolina at Chapel Hill.

 Dr. Williams joined the SECU Foundation Board of Directors in 2016 and the SECU Board of Directors in 2017.
 She currently serves as Vice President for Durham Affairs at Duke University.
 Dr. Williams previously served as President of Vance-Granville Community College, a four-campus institution in Northeastern North Carolina, and has served in various faculty and administrative roles within the North Carolina Community College System.